Zenith Model 12-S-471 Console Radio (1940)

 Final Thoughts

-The work that I did was typical for a Zenith of this vintage.
+This project was pretty typical for a Zenith console of this vintage.
+Recapping is standard, and it's common to replace the tuner belt, too.
 I could have gotten by with less cabinet work, but I wanted this set to be a showpiece in our home.
-Right now, it sits in a corner of my study where I can look at it every day (it's playing as I write this article, in fact).